 All registered players will participate in the Academy Program and do not attend tryouts.

-A Philosophy of Long Term Development and Continuous Growth
+A Philosophy of Long-Term Development and Continuous Growth

+The WMYSA Academy was designed to enhance the development of U8/U7 age players within each club by giving them advanced training and an introductory understanding of the travel soccer experience.
 This style of training and play is strongly encouraged by the USSF and US Youth Soccer organization as being the best for player development.
-Academy programs allow young players to grow into the game in a fun way with the freedom to experience and develop at an age appropriate pace.
-This contrasts with the traditional team format where much importance is placed on game score.
-Academy programs allow clubs to create an innovative learning environment that also includes multi-club interaction.
+Academy programs allow young players the freedom to experience and develop at their age appropriate pace where the emphasis is not on game score but on player development.

 At this age it’s not about wins and losses, it’s about player development.
-According toThe US Soccer Coaching Education Department, at this age, the most fundamental skill is individual mastery of the ball and the creativity that comes with it.
+According to The US Soccer Coaching Education Department the most fundamental skill is individual mastery of the ball and the creativity that comes with it.